 Google is rivalling the top phones out there in terms of resolution, sticking to a sharp 2960 x 1440 pixel display.
 That's the sort of resolution to compete with Samsung's Note 9 and sharper than Apple's new big phone.
 Unlike a lot of rival devices, such as the Huawei Mate 20 Pro, there's no option to switch it down to save battery life - it's Quad HD all the way.

-Best of all, it works really well with Android Pie's dark theme option – something you can select to switch on when you choose a dark wallpaper.
+Best of all, it works really well with Android Pie's dark theme option - something you can select to switch on when you choose a dark wallpaper.
+And as the Pixel 3 is on Netflix's list of HDR devices, you'll find HDR content to view too.

 Pixel camera returns